kparaschakis/BBC_algorithm/README.md

 # Condifence Interval Estimation of Predictive Performance in the Context of AutoML

-This repository contains the code for the paper "Condifence Interval Estimation of Predictive Performance in the Context of AutoML" (submitted at AutoML 2024).
+This repository contains the code for the paper ["Condifence Interval Estimation of Predictive Performance in the Context of AutoML"](https://arxiv.org/abs/2406.08099) by Konstantinos Paraschakis, Andrea Castellani, Giorgos Borboudakis and Ioannis Tsamardinos (accepted at AutoML 2024).

-#TODO: add arXve link.

 -----
 ## Requirements